- how many jurors are targeted,

 - or situations where an additional level of confidence is required.

 Tiers do not exist to segment users, but to offer security options proportional to the risk of a given conflict.
-In the current implementation:- tiers are fixed and predefined by the protocol,
+For integrators, tiers are the main abstraction exposed through the SDK or API.- tiers are fixed and predefined by the protocol,

 - all disputes within the same tier follow exactly the same rules,